 Chemical Safety/Waste Handling

-Each laboratory has a Laboratory Safety Manual in a plastic holder by the door.
+Each laboratory shold have a Laboratory Safety Manual in a plastic holder by the door.
 Study it!

 After hours: contact University Police at x6666.